HL7/livd/input/pagecontent/general-summary.md

 ![LIVD Publication Structure](LIVD_FHIR_Mapping.jpg)

+Note: The IVD Result Value to LOINC answer codes and SNOMED codes to support LIS Result Values to the codes are of of scope for this version, therefore greyed-out.
 <ul>
     <li> The LIS maintains a map between the IVD Test's vendor analyte code and their LIS Test Result code.</li>
         <ul>